 The classic question of how much of our personality is formed by nature versus how much is formed by nurture applies well to the concept, too: sure, some of us may be born with a more natural inclination to let little things go, but someone who doesn’t have a Healthy Sense of Self can’t possibly be as calm and collected as someone who developed a Natural Sense of Self.

 Here are 3 useful tips to help you reduce the stress and anxiety during stressful situations:

 - Breathe deeply 3 times.
 Do so slowly in and slowly out.
 Let the breath come naturally.

 - Look around.
 Try to really absorb the world that surrounds you.
 What do you see?
 What do you hear?
 Make a note of it.

 - Sense your body.
 Squeeze yourself gently, feel the chair beneath your legs, feel your foot on the gas pedal.
 Know that you do not need to “Feel-good-about-yourself” to be you; you simply already ARE.
 Nothing is at major stake – what you are dealing with are only simple nuisances or inconveniences.

-Practicing these tips is the first small working towards a Restored Sense of Self.
+Practicing these mindfulness techniques is the first small working toward a Restored Sense of Self.
 It can help you learn to cope with the stress you feel and assist in diminishing your anxiety over time.